-During the three months ended March 31, 2021, the Company granted 180 shares of common stock with a service vesting condition to certain of its executives, officers and employees.
+During the nine months ended September 30, 2021, the Company granted 180 shares of common stock with a service vesting condition to certain of its executives, officers and employees.
 The restricted shares have voting rights and vest in five annual installments of 20%, with the first installment vesting in March of the calendar year following the date of grant (the "first vesting date") and subsequent installments vesting on each of the four anniversaries of the first vesting date.
 Upon vesting, shares will be withheld in lieu of taxes equivalent to the minimum statutory tax withholding required to be paid when the restricted stock vests.
-During the three months ended March 31, 2021, the Company withheld 56 shares of common stock in lieu of taxes at a cost of \$5,994 on the restricted stock vesting dates.
-A summary of the activity related to restricted stock granted under the Company's Incentive Plan since December 31, 2020 is as follows:
+During the nine months ended September 30, 2021, the Company withheld 56 shares of common stock in lieu of taxes at a cost of \$5,994 on the restricted stock vesting dates.
+In June 2021, following the annual stockholders meeting, the Company granted 4 shares of common stock to the non-employee members of the Company's Board of Directors.
+Included in this amount is an initial award of shares that was granted to a newly appointed non-employee director pursuant to the Company's compensation program.
+The newly appointed non-employee director also received an annual grant of restricted shares.
+The restricted shares granted to these directors under the annual restricted shares grant have voting rights and vest on the earlier of (a) the one year anniversary of the date of grant or (b) immediately prior to the following year's annual stockholders' meeting.
+The initial award of shares that were granted to the newly appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant.
+A summary of the activity related to restricted stock granted under the Company's Incentive Plan since December 31, 2020 is as follows: Mariahan J A

-Total Shares ighted Average Grant Date Value per Share Outstanding as of December 31, 2020 419 \$ 83.43 Granted 180 \$ 85.97 Vested (141) \$ 74.41 Forfeited, canceled or expired - \$ Outstanding as of March 31, 2021 458 \$ 87.20
+Total Shares Ğr ited Average ant Date lue per Share Outstanding as of December 31, 2020 419 \$ 83.43 Granted 184 \$ 86.05 Vested (144) \$ 74.90 Forfeited, canceled or expired (26) \$ 87.03 Outstanding as of September 30, 2021 433 \$ 86.25